-On November 3, 2010, the Company announced the remaining results from Phase 5 exploration diamond drilling at the 100% owned Joaquin project and initial results from the infill drilling at the La Negra prospect.
-Mirasol's joint venture partner Coeur d'Alene Mines has recently completed infill drilling at La Negra and has commenced geological modeling for the purpose of an initial inferred resource calculation.
+On November 3, 2010, the Company announced the final results from Phase 5 exploration diamond drilling at the 100% owned Joaquin project which include results from the infill drilling at the La Negra prospect.
+Mirasol's joint venture partner, Coeur d'Alene Mines, has commenced geological modeling for the purpose of an initial inferred resource calculation.

-On October 18, 2010, the Company announced results from Phase 5 drilling at its 100% owned Joaquin project, including hole DDJ-100 at the La Morocha prospect.
-This is the deepest, widest and highest silver grade hole drilled at La Morocha, and the third best hole at Joaquin property to date based on interval-grade thicknesses.
+On October 18, 2010, the Company announced initial results from Phase 5 drilling at its 100% owned Joaquin project, including hole DDJ-100 at the La Morocha prospect.
+DDJ-100 contains the deepest, widest and highest silver grade hole drilled at La Morocha, and the third best hole at Joaquin property to date based on interval-grade thicknesses.